Data Driven Design: Quercus Record Store (D3:QRS)

 The review committee will consider proposals based on Data-Driven Design: Quercus Analytics Funding Rubric.
 Recommended proposals will be forwarded to the Office of the Vice-Provost, Innovations in Undergraduate Education for final review and approval.

 - Application Deadline: Thursday, June 29, 2023

 - Instructors are asked to contact firstname.lastname@example.org for consultation on application process.

-- Please submit proposals via this gravity form.
+- Please submit proposals by completing this application form.

 Prior to approval, successful applicants will be asked to provide further documentation indicating endorsement of the department chair.
 Confirmation of acceptance of successful proposals will be received via email/letter from the Office of the Vice-Provost, Innovations in Undergraduate Education.